 Know where you stand financially

-Before seeking a divorce, take stock of your finances: income, assets and a budget for new expenses.
+Before seeking a divorce, take stock of your finances: income, assets, and a budget for new expenses.
 In many households, things like handling financial accounts are handled by one spouse.
-While most financial experts recommend, often it falls to one more than the other to take care of those tasks — which can set the stage for a difficult divorce.
-It may be helpful consult with legal and financial professionals to determine what steps to take first.
+While most financial experts recommend both partners understand household finances, often it falls to one more than the other to take care of those tasks — which can set the stage for a difficult divorce.
+It may be helpful to consult with legal and financial professionals to determine what steps to take first.